Helping Carers Cope

 You’re Not Alone In Your Dementia Caring Role

 Are you caring for a loved one with dementia?
 It’s a huge challenge to live with dementia.
-It can be mentally and physically exhausting as you juggle the daily tasks involved in keeping your loved one safe while trying to plan ahead for a future that seems unpredictable and access financial help and support.
+It can be mentally and physically exhausting as you juggle the daily tasks involved in keeping your loved one safe while trying to plan ahead for a future that seems unpredictable.
+Our founder, Christina Collison, experienced every stage of dementia after caring for her mum for almost ten years and knows only too well how it feels.

 To the world you may be one person.
 But to one person you may be the world.